 Drew was a bewildered toddler in the beginning, regressing to join the baby circus.
 But by 3 ½ he was ready to help entertain and care for the twins.
 Fetching diapers and this and that from the upstairs nursery is a mighty important job.

-Today Lane and Paige are nine.
-They are happy third graders who love reading and writing.
+Today Lane and Paige are eleven.
+They are happy fifth graders who love reading and writing.
 Paige is artistic and Lane is our music man.
 They’re both great swimmers and excel in sports.
 Paige is a social butterfly and a sweet friend to everyone.
-Lane idolizes his big brother and is often annoyed by his one-minute younger sister; but he the peacemaker, the moral compass of the family.
+Lane idolizes his big brother and is often annoyed by his one-minute younger sister; but he's the peacemaker, the moral compass of the family.
 He’s witty, sensitive and street smart while Paige is an insightful thinker who likes to ponder every detail.
 She’s creative with her hands as well as her words.
 She’s taken gymnastics, cheerleading and dance classes with great poise and a sense of style.
 Both kids are athletic; playing soccer, baseball and basketball the past several years.

 They love family history and make me proud every Veteran’s Day when they present a Social Studies project about their great-grandfather’s WWII experiences.